hashicorp/ghaction-terraform-provider-release/README.md

 # ghaction-terraform-provider-release

-[Reusable GitHub Action Workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) for releasing HashiCorp, partner, and community Terraform Providers.
+[Reusable GitHub Action Workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) for releasing HashiCorp, partner, and community Terraform Providers into the [public Terraform Registry](https://registry.terraform.io/).
 These workflows can be called directly or used as examples for implementing a custom workflow.

 ## Usage

-_If you are using the [terraform-provider-scaffolding template repository](https://github.com/hashicorp/terraform-provider-scaffolding), the `.github/workflow/release.yml` file will require modifications from the original template files._

 ### Partner and Community Providers